jp-prfsn/Rimworld-XML-Data-Extractor/README.md

 - export path for output
 - tag name: the program will look for instances of the tag, there are often multiple examples in one file.
 The child tags are defined in the next step.
 - property names: child tags of the above, things like label, cost, description.
+note: properties with children of their own will be included as comma seperated values.
+Currently this only works up to one level of nesting.

 ##### 2 SETTINGS